hongzhonglu/vivarium/doc/tutorials/write_process.rst

             ports = {
                 'nucleoside_phosphates': ['ATP', 'ADP'],
                 'cytoplasm': ['GLC', 'G6P', 'HK'],
+                'global': ['mass'],
             }
             parameters = GlucosePhosphorylation.default_parameters
             parameters.update(initial_parameters)
             super(GlucosePhosphorylation, self).__init__(
                 ports, parameters)

+The ``global`` port is special: it stores information that needs to be shared across many processes but that is more like "metadata" than molecule concentrations.
+For this example, we'll store the mass of the ``cytoplasm`` port's contents.

 Even though we're just getting started on our process, let's try it out!
 At the bottom of the ``glucose_phosphorylation.py`` file, instantiate